paul-ollis/vim-vpe/docs/api/api.vpe.ui.rst

         .. py:method:: on_selected_field_change()

-            Perform common processing when the selecetd field is changed.
+            Perform common processing when the selected field is changed.

             This is intended to be over-ridden by subclasses.